For those left behind, trauma

-“There was serious talk at one point of my becoming the ninth Scared Scientist,” he recalls.
+“There was talk at one point of my becoming the ninth Scared Scientist,” he recalls.

-“In the end we agreed cognitive scientists aren’t [actually scientists], thank Christ.
-Otherwise I’d probably be there right now, by [my frightened friends’] side… huddled in a gibbering mess in the corner of some godforsaken shipping container.”
+“In the end, though, we agreed that cognitive scientists aren’t [actually scientists].
+Thank Christ… otherwise I’d probably be there right now, by [my frightened friends’] side, huddled in a gibbering mess in the corner of some godforsaken shipping container.”

 Lewandowsky adds that he “get[s] seasick at the drop of a hat.”